slowernews/wisdom-tldr/README.md

 #### TL;DR

-3 rules for life: fuck, don't give a fuck and don't be fucked over.<br>
+3 rules for life: *'fuck, don't give a fuck and don't be fucked over.'*<br>
-One practical advice: have more than one child.<br>
+One practical advice: *'have more than one child.'*<br>
-One last advice for shy people: it's better to rely on your network than on being self-sufficient.
+One last advice for shy people: *'it's better to rely on your network than on being self-sufficient.'*